Patbe/unicorns/unicorns.md

 ## What countries have the most unicorns?

-Look at the list of countries in the dataset:
+First I take a look at the list of countries in the dataset:

     ##                 Country
     ## 1                 China